AnIdiotsGuide/discordjs-bot-guide/information/understanding_asyncawait.md

 **You get a bottle of water, you open it, turn over and drain it.
 Then dispose it.**

-The problem above is, when you get the bottle of water, you can inmediately open it (sync function), but when you turn it over and drain it, you have to **await** until the bottle gets empty.
+The problem above is, when you get the bottle of water, you can immediately open it (sync function), but when you turn it over and drain it, you have to **await** until the bottle gets empty.
 This is, an **AsyncFunction**.